DamienCassou/nitrokey-documentation/nethsm/container.rst

 | ``ETCD_CLIENT_KEY``  | The path to the secret key for the client authentication.                                          |
 +----------------------+----------------------------------------------------------------------------------------------------+

-Modes of operation
-^^^^^^^^^^^^^^^^^^

-The image can be run in two modes of operation, i.e. Unix process or unikernel.

-The Unix process mode runs NetHSM as a process on top of the operating system.

-The unikernel mode runs NetHSM as a guest in a KVM based virtual machine and provides strong separation from the host operating system.
-This mode is only available on Linux and requires access to the ``/dev/tun`` and ``/dev/kvm`` device nodes and the ``NET_ADMIN`` capability.

-The mode can be set with the environment variable ``MODE``.
-Please refer to the chapter `Configuration <container.html#production-image-configuration>`__ to learn more.

 Usage
 ^^^^^

-The production container supports two modes of operation.
-Please refer to chapter `Modes of operation <container.html#Modes of operation>`__ to learn more.
-Refer to the following chapters to learn how to run the container with the provided compose files or with the _run_ command.
+The production container supports two `modes of operation <container.html#Modes of Operation>`__.
+The following chapters describe how to run the container with the provided compose files or with the _run_ command.

-Unix mode
+Unix Mode
 ~~~~~~~~~

 You can obtain a provided compose file `here <https://raw.githubusercontent.com/Nitrokey/nethsm/refs/heads/main/src/container/alpine/compose-unix.yaml>`__.
 Make sure you have the necessary files for the secrets, mentioned in the compose file, available.

 To run the container without the compose file you need to provide an external etcd yourself.
-The recommended container image for etcd you can find `here <https://quay.io/coreos/etcd>`__.
+`Here <https://quay.io/coreos/etcd>`__ you find the recommended container image for etcd.
 Make sure to pass the configuration options, as described in chapter `Configuration <container.html#production-image-configuration>`__.

 The container can be executed as follows.